 As an example, the potential manufacturing efficiency and quality improvements offered by implementation of Arecor’s smart formulation technology is exemplified by the elution chromatograms generated with different protein A elution buffers.

 Initial chromatographic separation profiles, shown in Figure A below, were further improved by small calculated adjustments to the Arecor formulations to ensure a more concentrated elution profile, as seen in Figure B.

 Data from the formulations developed initially shows comparable levels of product recovery to control elution formulations with subsequent analysis of elution pools allowing the formulations to be assessed through their impact on important product quality attributes.

 Liquid handler as used in the scale down dsp studies

-Data from these preliminary rounds of unit operation tests is being used in refining the formulations for pilot scale testing to give a set of DSP formulations that provide the best product yield and product protection from bioprocessing stresses.
+Data from these preliminary rounds of unit operation tests is being used in refining the formulations for pilot scale testing to give a set of downstream processing formulations that provide the best product yield and product protection from bioprocessing stresses.

 These new formulations may also enable the production of biotherapeutics that are currently very difficult or impossible to manufacture due to the protein destabilising conditions necessary for their purification.
 The development of this innovative platform will align with the strategic objective of the IBC scheme, to enhance the UK’s position as a global leader in this sector.